ClusterHQ/flocker/docs/install/index.rst

 ================

 Take Flocker for a spin using a free, live demo environment.
-No installation is required, and it’s great for understanding what Flocker’s all about.
+No installation is required, and it’s great for getting a hands-on introduction to what Flocker is all about.

 * The live demo enviroment is hosted by ClusterHQ.
 * The demo environment will include a fully-installed and configured 2-node Flocker cluster and CLI.